Inside: Reviews of 6 great storytelling podcasts that will help you take your entertainment on the go.

 What I find particularly satisfying about a good television show is establishing a connection with the characters.
 They become more nuanced with each plot twist, you get to know their imperfections, you welcome that their story doesn’t mechanically arch but instead moves more naturally like life.
 And that’s what you’ll find in Mnemonic.

 Ryan Tressel gives listeners the gift of peering into his past and then snapping back to the present all the while creating the connections that tie together a life.
 It’s deeply personal and doesn’t hold back the details.
-I’ve talked about Mnemonic before when it just had one season, and now that it has two seasons under its belt it’s high time to get more fans on the bandwagon.
-I’ve drawn inspiration from Ryan for my own writing, particularly pulling in memories of childhood and connecting them to lessons I’ve learned as a parent.

 If you wish your television had a little more real and a little less “reality” then give Mnemoic a listen.